dterceroparker/returning-home-app/README.md

 #### [Returning Home App Link](https://returning-home-app.netlify.app)
 ---
 #### `Description`
 ##### A bootcamp experience inevitably leads us to experience the emotional cycle of change.
 The combination of facing the "valley of despair" stage whilst the insidious imposter syndrome voice gets louder--all while attempting to learn a completely new language--can make us feel alone in the fog.
 When faced with doubt, fear, and the strong urge to give up; understanding, support and wisdom can help us embrace and trust the journey.
-As Buddhist monk Thích Nhất Hạnh says, it is with the breath that we return home to ourselves and the present moment.
+As Buddhist monk Thích Nhất Hạnh says, it is with the breath that we return home to ourselves and to the present moment.

 The returning home app offers: